OuhscBbmc/redcap-recap/2018-presentations/10-october/presentation-notes.md

 1. Login to REDCap using your OUHSC username and password.
 1. Complete the user information form that appears after logging in.
 1. REDCap will automatically e-mail a verification link to the e-mail address you provided in step 2.
 Click on that link.
-1. You are now able to user REDCap and access to the demo project can be granted.
+1. E-mail Thomas and let him know so that he can add you to the project.